 The Russian Tsvetnaya Bolonka, or Bolonka for short, is a member of the Bichon family that was almost extinct until after the Cold War.
 It is a small companion dog that is hypoallergenic, funny, clever beyond words and intensely loyal to its family.
 Some are excellent mimics; others are content to sit by the door and monitor who is allowed in or out.
 Spirited, yet easy-going and sociable, the Russian Tsvetnaya Bolonka is great with children.
 Although they are quick to alert, they will not be a constant barker with early training on appropriate behavior.
 They are fairly independent for a toy breed and require early socialization with people.
 However, Bolonki do get along well with dogs and other animals.
 Very clever and smart, they do well in formal training such as obedience, rally, tracking and agility when trained with a firm, but gentle, hand.

-As classic lapdogs, Bolonki enjoy walks and playtime, but do not require a great deal exercise.
+As classic lapdogs, Bolonki enjoy walks and playtime, but do not require a great deal of exercise.
 They can be very energetic and play driven, however, and should have a good romp at least twice per week.
-In addition to walks, exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
+In addition to walks, exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.

 Routine health checks should include eye, patella, and heart examinations.
 To avoid patella injuries, young dogs should not be encouraged to jump until they are adults.
 Keeping topknots tied up will help to prevent corneal abrasions to the eyes.
-Although not found frequently in Bolonki, other health issues known to have appeared in the breed are Liver Shunt, Legg-Calve-Perthes Disease and PRA.
+Although not found frequently in Bolonki, responsible breeders also screen their stock for health conditions such as liver shunt, Legg-Calve-Perthes disease and PRA.

 The Russian Tsvetnaya Bolonka’s origins may date as far back as the early 18th century when King Louis IV of France presented a small Maltese-type dog as a gift to the Russian nobility.
 Later, more dogs (the ancestors of the Russian Tsvetnaya Bolonka) migrated to Russia with Napoleon’s army and they were known as the French Bolonka.